simonswe/anomaly-detect/README.md

 ---

-## Option Chosen: Option 1 - Work with Government Data
+## Option 1 Chosen: Working with Government Data

 My project implements Option 1, creating a full-stack application to find anomalies in a public dataset.